-Benefit: We migrated our main telephony system and contact centre software to a cloud hosted platform providing additional functionality and, vitally, location-independent access supporting off-site working.
+Project Benefit Telephony upgrade We migrated our main telephony system and contact centre software to a Cloud hosted platform providing additional functionality and, vitally, location- independent access supporting off- site working.

+Table 2
-MySSSC and website development

-Benefit: We updated the main corporate website to deliver an improved user experience.
+Project Benefit MySSSC and website development We updated the main corporate website to deliver an improved user experience.
 We further developed our online portal (MySSSC) to deliver process improvement, additional functionality and an improved customer experience.

-Case management system development

-Benefit: We upgraded our legal case management system (MatterSphere) to improve productivity and to digitise the process of sharing information.

-Planning system development

-Benefit: We scoped out our data and reporting requirements to inform the deliverables for a new intelligence and insights system.

-Paperless hearings

-Benefit: We implemented digital technologies to support paperless hearings, delivering process improvements and enhanced service provision.

-Communicating and collaborating using SharePoint

-Benefit: We migrated our core data files from traditional file servers to Teams/SharePoint, delivering new functionality to improve communication and collaboration.
+Case management system development We upgraded our legal case management system (MatterSphere) to improve productivity and to digitise the process of sharing information.
+Planning system development We scoped out our data and reporting requirements to inform the deliverables for a new intelligence and insights system.
+Paperless hearings We implemented digital technologies to support paperless hearings, delivering process improvements and enhanced service provision.
+Communicating and collaborating using SharePoint We migrated our core data files from traditional file servers to Teams/SharePoint, delivering new functionality to improve communication and collaboration.